 The development of MYRRHA (Multi-purpose hybrid research reactor for high-tech applications) is important to investigate advanced technologies for future power generations.
 With this test reactor the transmutation of long-lived radioactive waste of nuclear power plants will be studied.
 Also the reactor will contribute to the present material research and replace the expiring molybdenum reactors, which are essential for the nuclear medicine.
 An absolutely reliable proton accelerator is required for the operation of the reactor.
 Breakdowns of the cw proton beam will cause thermal stress in the reactor core and it will also decrease the lifetime of the reactor.
 This is the reason why the design of the LINAC and the proton injector part has to be very safe [1].
-Figure 1 shows an overview of the MYRRHA linac.
 A short and effective injector section is recommended by a KONUS (combined zero degree structure) beam dynamics design [2].